alexklwong/continual-depth-completion/README.md

     path/to/posenet.pth \
 ```
 ### Replay Paths
-Use the *_replay_dataset_*.txt files stored in the folder of the pretrained checkpoint you are continually training from:
+For Optimized Buffer Replay, use the *_replay_dataset_*.txt files stored in the folder of the pretrained checkpoint you are continually training from:
 ```bash
 # example
 --replay_image_paths \